gypsydave5/gypsydave5.github.io/posts/2019-03-05-your-first-statically-typed-language.md

 5 + "banana"
 ```

-Try saving that in a file called `typecheck.py` and executing it with `python typecheck.rb`.
+Try saving that in a file called `typecheck.py` and executing it with `python typecheck.py`.
 You should get the following error in your terminal:

 ```
 Traceback (most recent call last):